crnk-project/crnk-example/README.md

 The `crnk-example-service` project is the backend application showcasing:

 - integration of Crnk into Spring Boot
-- exposing entities with crnk-jpa using `ExampleJpaModuleConfigurer`
+- exposing entities with crnk-jpa using `ExampleJpaModuleConfigurer`.
-- exception mapping with `CustomExceptionMapper`
+- exception mapping with `CustomExceptionMapper`.
-- manually writing a resource repository with `VoteRepositoryImpl` (making use of Thread.sleep to simulate heavy work)
+- manually writing a resource repository with `VoteRepository` (making use of Thread.sleep to simulate heavy work)
+- a very simple in-memory repository with`ScreeningRepository`.
-- using `@JsonApiRelationId` with `ScreeningRepositoryImpl` to handle use cases where the related ID is easy to get, which in turn allows to omit having to implement relationship repositories.
+- using `@JsonApiRelationId` with `ScreeningRepository` to handle use cases where the related ID is easy to get, which in turn allows to omit having to implement relationship repositories.
-- implementing a relationship repository with`HistoryRelationshipRepository`.
+- implementing a relationship repository with`AttributeChangeRelationshipRepository`.
-- introducing new relationships to existing resources without touching those resources with `HistoryFieldProvider`.
+- introducing new relationships to existing resources without touching those resources with `AttributeChangeFieldProvider`.
 - delivery of an Angular frontend application accessing the JSON API endpoint.
 - `SecurityConfiguration` performs a OAuth setup with GitHub as provider.
   `LoginRepository` gives access to information about the logged-in user through http://localhost:8080/api/login.